adenger/subpred3/README.md

 Note: Currently work in progress.
 The code is being migrated from an older version of the subpred package.
-The old, unpolished versions of the notebooks can be found in the folder *notebooks_old*, until they are replaced with the new versions in *notebooks*
+The old, unpolished versions of the notebooks and the code can be found on the branch *subpred2*.

 Setup: